Rinvey/rinvey.com/home.md

    - 4 USB C Ports (One can be used for charging)
    - SD Card Slot
    - AUX Port
-   - Rynvei Keyboard™ - Minimal Keyboard
+   - Rinvey Keyboard™ - Minimal Keyboard
- - Rynvei Server™ - RISC-V System Connected To a TV Displaying As External Monitor For Rynvei Laptop™ and Rynvei Phone™.
+ - Rinvey Server™ - RISC-V System Connected To a TV Displaying As External Monitor For Rinvey Laptop™ and Rinvey Phone™.
 Can run your own video game servers, or do scientific calculations, as well as backing up data.
-   - Contains the Rynvei Board™ CPU, Battery and Charger
+   - Contains the Rinvey Board™ CPU, Battery and Charger
    - 16 TB Solid State Storage
    - HDMI Port
    - Wifi/Bluetooth